 To ensure that both employees and the employer are up to date with changes in the industry, they need to attend meetings, events and conferences.
 These types of things take up a lot of time and sometimes cost a lot of money to attend.

-Paying for accommodation, aeroplane tickets and dinner all add up, but now, due to lockdown, all of these events are being moved to be hosted online, which makes it so much easier for people to join.
-Instead of having to fly to the United Kingdom, you can simply log in to the conference and get all of the information that you need.
+Paying for accommodation, aeroplane tickets and dinner all add up, but now, due to lockdown, all of these events are being hosted online, which makes it so much easier for people to join.
+Instead of having to fly to the United Kingdom, you can simply log in to the conference from your laptop and get all of the information that you need.